NICK HORVAT

 “I believe more in the concept and principles, and less in solutions for any specific situation.
 If the former is good, the latter comes naturally”. – John Wooden

-1. Power of basics: every complex game pattern in tennis largely depend on the quality of the basic shots.
-Consistent quality application of the basics is a guaranty for long term improvement.
+1. Power of basics: every complex game pattern in tennis largely depends on the quality of the basic shots.
+Consistent quality application of the basics is a guarantee of long term improvement.
 Doing ordinary exercise in an extraordinary way – it’s less about what you do, and more about how you do it!

-2. Physical and mental conditioning: is a foundation for success in any profession.
+2. Physical and mental conditioning: is a foundation of success in any profession.
 Your level of physical and mental condition will strongly influence your achievement.
-You can’t have one without the other.
-You can’t reach the highest level of your physical capacity without a strong mental commitment and dedication, and by expanding your physical limits, you are automatically working on your mental muscle.
+You can’t reach the highest level of your physical capacity without a strong mental commitment and dedication.
+By expanding your physical limits, you are automatically working on your mental muscle.

 3. Power of choices: most tennis matches are won or lost long before they even start.
 The way you practice your skills, take care of your body and mind (train, eat, sleep, learn), the kind of people you surround yourself with, how you treat others (respect, listen, be on time) are exactly the choices which build your future.
 “Everything that is happening at this moment is a result of the choices you’ve made in the past.” – Deepak Chopra

-4. Repetition: nothing helps a player to master his skills more than a quality repetition.
-Quality is the key word, because it includes enough focus and intensity in each shot you make.
+4. Repetition: nothing helps a player to master his skills more than quality repetition.
+Quality is the key word, because it includes enough focus and intensity in each shot they make.
 Only repetition is not enough.
-Hitting a winner at crucial moments requires mastering that shot to a perfection, and it can only be learned by everyday practice and thousands of quality repetitions.
+Hitting a winner at crucial moments requires mastering that shot to a perfection, and it can only be learned by everyday practice.